mhulse/grunt-js-boiler/README.md

 1. **Optional:** Run `$ grunt watch` to automatically regenerate build files when you change files in `src/`.

-1. **Bonus:** Install the [LiveReload](http://livereload.com) browser plugin to automatically reload your demo page when Grunt regenerates a new build.
+1. **Bonus:** Install the [LiveReload](http://feedback.livereload.com/knowledgebase/articles/86242) browser plugin to automatically reload your demo page when Grunt regenerates a new build (I'm using [Sublime Text 2](http://www.sublimetext.com/) and [LiveReload for Sublime Text 2](https://github.com/dz0ny/LiveReload-sublimetext2)).

 ---